Eagle-Enterprises/development-environment/README.md

    in VS Code: `vagrant halt`.
 Virtual Box should show the machine in a "Powered Off" state.

+## VM Mission Planner Usage Guide

+1. To open Mission Planner in the VM use the following command:
+  `sudo mono /opt/MissionPlanner/MissionPlanner.exe`

 ## Git Guide

 ### Git Useful Commands